TangYiChing/A-method-to-discover-combinatorial-variants-within-transcription-factors-associated-with-gene-expres/README.md

 # Reference

-TF-TWAS is a set of tools to incorporate transcription factors (TFs) into gene imputation models (e.g., PrediXcan).
-By using TF-TWAS __run_elasticnetCV__ utility, users can construct a gene imputation model with predictor variables that include both cis-SNPs within 1MB of gene and trans-SNPs within 1MB of TFs.
-On the contrary, the TF-TWAS __run_elasticnetCV_TF_window_zero__ function is designed to use trans-SNPs only within the TF coding region along with the cis-SNPs within 1MB of gene.

-__[Reference]__
 Gamazon ER, Wheeler HE, Shah KP, Mozaffari SV, Aquino-Michaels K, Carroll RJ, Eyler AE, Denny JC, Nicolae DL, Cox NJ.
 2015.
 A gene-based association method for mapping traits using reference transcriptome data.
 Nature genetics 47: 1091-1098.